thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/README.md

 *Note: To analyze how a measure evolves over time and identity seasonality in the data.* <br>

 1. Changes over Year: A high-level overview insight that helps with strategic decision making (Performance by each year)
-   > 2013 is the high performing year in terms of sales. <br>
+   > 2013 is the high performing year in terms of sales. <br><br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/1.1.png) <br>

 2. Changes over Month: Detailed insight to discover seasonality
-   > December is the best month for sales due to Christmas and year-end holidays, whereas February is typically the weakest month. <br>
+   > December is the best month for sales due to Christmas and year-end holidays, whereas February is typically the weakest month. <br><br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/1.3.png) <br>